Updated August 1, 2023, with the current food offerings and more pictures.

 Air Canada operates three Maple Leaf Lounges in Vancouver International Airport (YVR) – international, domestic, and transborder.
 This review is on the Maple Leaf Lounge in the Transborder Terminal which serves passengers on flights to the United States.

 Table of Contents

-This Maple Leaf Lounge is located near gate 85 in the Transborder Terminal, a short walk from the Duty-Free Shop after you exit from US pre-clearance with the Customs and Border Protection.
+This Maple Leaf Lounge is located near gate 85 in the Vancouver Transborder Terminal, a short walk from the Duty-Free Shop after you exit from US pre-clearance with the Customs and Border Protection.
 The small entrance is sort of subtle and the sign is rather small as well, so you can easily miss it.
 I have walked pass it several times myself.
 The entrance is located immediately next to a Hudson store, so it is easier to spot if you keep an eye out for the store instead.
-At the entrance, you will take the elevator upstairs to access the lounge.
+At the entrance, you will take the elevator upstairs to access the club.

 Hours as of this writing are 6:30am – 8:00pm.

 In a nutshell, access to the Maple Leaf Lounge is complimentary to:

 - Passengers flying in Air Canada’s Business Class, Signature Class, and Premier Rouge.

 - Elite members of Air Canada’s Aeroplan frequent flyer program.